Lin8x/releasedaccidents/README.md

 This project uses GNU General Public License.<br>
 Read more about the license's requirements towards modifying or reusing this project [here](https://www.gnu.org/licenses/gpl-3.0.en.html).

-I allow any modification or distribution of this open source version of this game.
+I allow any modification or distribution of this open source version of the game.
 <br>All I require is that I am credited somewhere obviously either in the title screen, splash screen, or credits menu.

 <br>